 - detailed policies to manage development, building on the policies already set out in the Delivery and Site Allocations Plan

 Do we have to make a plan

-If we do not prepare a New Local Plan, we will not be planning positively for the future of our district and finding the most sustainable way of accommodating development.
-This means that we could lose control over how the district develops and grows in the future.
+If we do not prepare a New Local Plan, we will not be planning positively for the future of our area and finding the most sustainable way of accommodating development.
+This means that we could lose control over how the area develops and grows in the future.
 Developers could propose development in locations that may not be the most appropriate and without the right policies in place the council may find it difficult to refuse them or may find that developers could successfully appeal against council decisions.